The pandemic crashed the party for caterers, who are struggling even more than restaurants to pivot

 Other workers in the catering industry have taken hits, too.
 Whitney Canon is one of many workers who moonlight as a cater-waiter, a flexible job that has long been used to supplement the incomes of students, artists, nonprofit workers and freelancers in other industries.

 She took the gig when she moved to Washington, D.C., in 2015 to work at Habitat for Humanity through the AmeriCorps program.
-And although she has since landed a full-time job at the nonprofit, she still relied on her wages with Susan Gage Caterers to supplement her income, allowing her to pay unexpected bills or stash away rainy-day funds to cover Washington’s notoriously high cost of living.
+And although she has since landed a full-time job at the nonprofit organization, she still relied on her wages with Susan Gage Caterers to supplement her income, allowing her to pay unexpected bills or stash away rainy-day funds to cover Washington’s notoriously high cost of living.

 The parties at Georgetown homes and art museums that she used to staff have been canceled, of course.
 And she’s had to turn down a few shifts she’s been offered, worried because of her own immunocompromised condition that even socially distanced working conditions would be too risky.
-“You have to tighten up everywhere,” she says, adding that she’s had to a “extras” because of the hit to her income.
+“You have to tighten up everywhere,” she says, adding that she’s had to skip “extras” because of the hit to her income.
 “The pandemic has really made me see the need to have emergency money, so not being able to have that … can make you fearful.”

 Caterers say they’ve had to balance the need to bring in money with the desire to keep their own staffs safe.
 Some prospective clients have proposed gatherings that either violated caps on attendance or otherwise didn’t feel safe, many report.

-Alexis Ruiz, who with her husband co-owns the Munch Factory, a Creole restaurant in New Orleans that had two locations (down to one in the pandemic) and a catering operation, says she has had to learn to say “no” to clients who propose something risky.
+Alexis Ruiz, who with her husband co-owns the Munch Factory, a Creole restaurant in New Orleans that had two locations (down to one in the pandemic) and a catering operation, says she has had to learn to say no to clients who propose something risky.
 “We are naturally in the ‘yes’ business,” she says.
 “But sometimes the money isn’t worth it.
 You don’t need it at that cost.”

 Gregory says she’s been wary of any inquiries to staff large gatherings, pointing to a San Francisco Chronicle story about a large wedding that was shut down for violating the city’s coronavirus protocols.
 “The last thing we need is to be splashed on the front page,” she says.